 With proper planning and scheduling (preventative maintenance), you can prevent failures and keep the right amount of parts, achieving that delicate balance.
 As a large inventory of parts isn’t necessary when purchasing has a sufficient heads-up on when to bring these parts in-house.

 Negotiated savings may never be realised if there is no supplier data that can be leveraged to negotiate savings for your business.
 You want to work together with your suppliers instead of fighting against them.

 Supply chain disruptions have a significant impact on a company’s business and financial performance.
-Research indicates that many organisations do not have a comprehensive view of all sources of risks.
+Research into supplier relationship management indicates that many organisations do not have a comprehensive view of all sources of risks.

 Asset procurement and purchasing risk is the potential for failures of a procurement process designed to purchase services, products or resources.
 Common types of procurement risk include fraud, cost, quality and delivery risks.

 In many cases, procurement risks are also compliance risks and the potential for failures in a procurement process results in business losses and disruption.

 The latest-generation asset management software solutions are a process that includes people, business activities and technology.
 Implementing a system requires making changes in multiple areas.
 The implementation process requires cross-functional coordination and impacts multiple systems and processes.

 Failure to set up asset detail, expectations, performance measurements correctly, in the beginning, will result in ineffective and useless reporting.
 If your current reports are missing lifecycle projections, efficiency reports and are unable to make workflow recommendations.
 Then it is time to consider upgrading.

 If you’re looking to improve the health of your assets, increase collaboration, and dramatically accelerate business performance.
 Updating to a latest-generation asset management solution is worth the time, to give you that competitive edge.